 If you want a good orthodontist, give Belmar Orthodontics a try!
 Dr. Hardy is an award-winning orthodontist that treats patients at two different locations.
 He has extensive training in dentistry and orthodontics and actually runs a pediatric dentistry and orthodontics office alongside his wife.
 He treats pediatric patients and older at Hardy Pediatric Dentistry & Orthodontics and he treats patients of all ages at Belmar Orthodontics.
 Dr. Hardy offers every option available in orthodontics to his patients.
 That includes traditional metal braces, lingual braces, ceramic braces, Invisalign and Invisalign Teen, as well as retainer devices, TADs, and surgical orthodontics.
 All of these services required countless hours of training, testing and performance to become certified.

 As we mentioned, you want an orthodontist who has won awards and who others are talking about.
 Dr. Hardy is board-certified by the American Board of Orthodontics.
 He is also an active member of the American Dental Association and the American Association of Orthodontics.
 He received the Everett Shapiro Award in Orthodontics as well as the Dr. Harold Berk Endowed prize Fund for Excellence in Research.
 He is also a member of many dental organizations that you can find here.
 He is extensively trained to work not only with teens and adults, but also children—even very young ones.
 Dr. Hardy also works alongside his wife often, who also has extensive training and psychology experience with young children.

 We can talk about Dr. Hardy’s qualifications all day long, but the best way to know what a good orthodontist looks like is to come into the office and see for yourself.
-To schedule your free consultation or to learn more, call Belmar Orthodontics today at (303) 225-9016!
+To schedule your free consultation or to learn more, call Belmar Orthodontics Orthodontist in Lakewood Colorado today at (303) 225-9016!